Benefits of Blueberries: Nutrition Facts & Recipes

 Health benefits

-The health benefits of blueberries are:
+The main health benefits of blueberries include:

 1. Reducing cholesterol